cnumr/best-practices/chapters/BP_010_en.md

 ### Description

-With the support of key-value databases (IndexedDB, Web Storage) and of the Cache Storage API in all browsers, it is possible to store static data locally on the client side.
+It is possible to store static data locally on the client side with the support of key-value databases (IndexedDB, Web Storage) and of the Cache Storage API in all browsers.

-Using this approach allow to reduce the number of HTTP requests, which saves resources.
-This can lead to a reduction of the number of server side equipments necessary, and the reduction of the associated environnemental costs.
+Using this approach allows to reduce the number of HTTP requests, which saves resources.
+This can lead to reducing the number of necessary equipment on server side, thus reducing the associated environmental costs.

-It is also good for the performance and responsiveness of the application : since the data is local, it is much faster to use it.
-So it also reduces the pressure to the obsolescence of the device on the client side, encouraging a longer life span of the device.
+It is also better for the application performance and responsiveness: it is much faster to use it since the data is locally stored.
+It reduces devices’ obsolescence on the client side, expanding hardware’s life span.

 ### Validation rule